open/close all folders

 - Super Mode: Chaos Form, turning him into a demon about the size of a trauma.

-- Super Strength: Mostly displayed by crushing head, but really shines with feats as:
+- Super Strength: Mostly displayed by crushing heads and breaking open chests with his bare hands, but it really shines with feats as:

-- Punching Tiamat across the arena he fights her in.
+- Punching Tiamat across the arena he fights her in and then ripping her wings off.

 - Beating The Griever to death with a train car.